The World Today (TV news programme): History

+During 2026 Iran War the second part was temporarily renamed The Iran War Today or The Iran War Today with Maryam Moshiri.From 12 March, Moshiri presented the program from Doha.

+In September 2026, Moshiri revealed during the programme that in November 2024 she had been diagnosed with polycythemia vera, a rare type of blood cancer for which there is no cure, although it can be managed as a chronic condition.

+Eurovision

+Since 2023, Moshiri has presented the programme from the Eurovision Song Contest in Liverpool, Malmo, Basel and Vienna, being based for the majority of the week in the host city on a duplex with a team in the New Broadcasting House studio.

 1997 version

 The World Today was originally a breakfast news programme airing at 05:00 on both the domestic and international feeds of what is now the BBC News Channel and BBC One.
 But was cancelled in May 2011.
-During this era, it was presented by Sally Bundock with Jonathan Charles, Tanya Beckett, David Jessel or Martine Dennis, Moshiri also acted as a relief presenter during this era, with her and Beckett the only presenters working on both versions of the programme.
+During this era, it was presented by Sally Bundock with Jonathan Charles, Tanya Beckett, David Jessel or Martine Dennis, Moshiri also acted as a relief presenter and relief business presenter during this era, with her and Beckett the only presenters working on both versions of the programme.

 Schedule

 All time schedules are in UK time, which is either GMT or BST depending on the month.

 The World Today airs on weekdays and splits into four parts, airing at 18:00, 18:30, 19:00, and 19:30, with each part airing for 30 minutes.
 The first two parts are usually only shown on the international feed of BBC News channel when the domestic feed is showing BBC News at Six and Sportsday.
 However, in the event of the BBC News at Six being delayed or some big international story, all four parts are broadcast on the UK feed.
 The last two parts of the programme are shown on both feeds.
 The programme is followed at 20:00 by The Context.

 19:00 & 19:30 editions are carried on worldwide on BBC Sounds Live News.